ferrilab/bitvec/README.md

 `bitvec` permits a program to view memory as bit-addressed, rather than byte-addressed.
-It is a foundation library for `bool`ean collections and precise, user-controlled, in-memory layout of data fields.
+It is a foundation library for `bool`ean collections and precise, user-controlled, in-memory layout of data fields and I/O protocol buffers.

 # Table of Contents <!-- omit in toc -->